 Reckless Driving & Speeding

 Reckless Driving & Speeding violations can be complex to deal with in Virginia.
-You might be pulled over for speeding and expect to receive a simple ticket, only to discover that you are actually facing a misdemeanor charge for reckless driving that will appear on your criminal record.
+Matney Law, PLLC knows you might be pulled over for speeding and expect to receive a simple ticket, only to discover that you are actually facing a misdemeanor charge for reckless driving that will appear on your criminal record.

-There are several categories of Reckless Driving in addition to Speed:
+There are several categories of reckless driving in addition to speeding identified by Matney Law:

-Driving Without a License or Driving While Suspended / Revoked
+___ Driving Without a License or Driving While Suspended or revoked

 ___ Passing a Stopped School Bus

 ___ Failure to Obey a Highway Sign

 ___ Running a stop sign